Tapad/sbt-marathon/README.md

 enablePlugins(MarathonPlugin, TemplatingPlugin)
 ```

+When the `marathonServiceRequest` and/or `marathonEvaluateTemplates` tasks are executed, the result from evaluating this template will be placed in `templating:target`, which by default, will be the `generated` subdirectory of your project's resources directory (e.g. `src/main/resources/generated`).

 The values for the settings provided by sbt-marathon-templating, given a default build definition, can be found in the table below:

 | Setting key (scope:name)   | Default value                |